jfuchs/whiteboard-plotter/README.md

 This is a rough outline of the steps.

+1. Fixed parts
    1. Print the parts
    2. Assemble the frame
    3. Mount the whiteboard and frame to the wall, such that the frame is ??mm from the whiteboard
+2. Carriages and gantry
-4. Attach the gantry carriages to the horizontal frame rails
+   1. Attach the gantry carriages to the horizontal frame rails
-5. Attach the gantry rail to the gantry carriages
+   2. Attach the gantry rail to the gantry carriages
-6. Attach the y carriage to the gantry rail
+   3. Attach the y carriage to the gantry rail
+3. Belts and motors
-7. Attach the motors to the motor plates
+   1. Attach the motors to the motor plates
+   2. Route the belt
-8. Attach the motor plates to the corner braces
+   3. Attach the motor plates to the corner braces loosely
-9. Route the belt
-10. Tension the belt
+   4. Tension the belt by pulling the motor plates away from the center of the machine
-11.
+   5. Tighten the motor plates to the corner braces
+4. Enclosure
+   1. Wire from the power inlet to the power supply
+   2. Wire from the power supply to the controller
+   3. Wire from the controller to the five ports
+5. Wiring
+   1. Attach the drag chains
+   2. Wire from motors to enclosure
+   3. Wire from servo to enclosure
+   4. Attach end stops
+   5. Wire from end stops to enclosure
+6. Configure
+   1. Install the fluidnc yaml config file.